steveseguin/vdo.ninja/cheatsheet/cheatsheet_obsn_parameters.md

-# OBS Ninja Cheat Sheets
+# VDO.Ninja Cheat Sheets

 [⬅ back](../README.md)

 ## USING PARAMETERS

-Many of the OBS Ninja behaviour is managed through URL parameters in the form of &parameter=value.
+Many of the VDO.Ninja behaviour is managed through URL parameters in the form of &parameter=value.
 This includes things like

 * audio and video bit rates